mikolajdobrucki/ikonate/README.md

 Reference: [CSS Tricks: Using "inline" SVG](https://css-tricks.com/using-svg/#article-header-id-7)

-To use custom icons as inline svg, import the icons you need using a technique appropriate for your project from `./custom-icons/icons`.
+To use icons as inline svg, import the icons you need using a technique appropriate for your project from `./ikonate/icons`.

-Using this approach, you can later [customise the icons with CSS](http://github.com/eucalyptuss/custom-icons#customisation).
+Using this approach, you can later [customise the icons with CSS](http://github.com/eucalyptuss/ikonate#customisation).

 ### As SVG sprite.

 Reference: [CSS Tricks: SVG `use` with External Reference](https://css-tricks.com/svg-use-with-external-reference-take-2/)

-After running [the build command](http://github.com/eucalyptuss/custom-icons#build) successfully, you will find the SVG sprite with all the available icons in `./custom-icons/sprite`.
+After running [the build command](http://github.com/eucalyptuss/ikonate#build) successfully, you will find the SVG sprite with all the available icons in `./ikonate/sprite`.

-To generate your custom optimised SVG sprite, visit [>>>>>>URL<<<<<<]().
+To generate your custom optimised SVG sprite, visit [Ikonate.com](http://ikonate.com).

-Using this approach, you can later [customise the icons with CSS](http://github.com/eucalyptuss/custom-icons#customisation).
+Using this approach, you can later [customise the icons with CSS](http://github.com/eucalyptuss/ikonate#customisation).

 If you'd like to learn more about different ways of using SVG in your project, check out the following articles:
 * [A Practical Guide by svgontheweb.com](https://svgontheweb.com/#implementation)